HHH-GH/git-cheatsheet/README.md

 Use case: you’re (\*ahem\*) just starting to learn about using Git to collaborate on software development and you plan to familiarise yourself with that by by putting your own code into GitHub.

-(This `README` will be updated as I learn more of the various Git commands and workflows.)
+(This cheatsheet will be updated as (if?)
+I learn more of the various Git commands and workflows.)

 For starters, you need to have Git installed on your computer.
 (Mine comes from [https://git-scm.com/](https://git-scm.com/))